deba012/Molecular_Solubility_Prediction/README.md

 * Evaluated model performance using **Mean Squared Error (MSE)** and **R² Score**
 * Visualized prediction performance using regression analysis
 * Demonstrated that simpler models can outperform more complex models on low-dimensional datasets
+* Deployed both trained models behind a **Flask backend** with a live prediction UI, actual-vs-predicted scatter plot, and a model comparison dashboard

 ---